PlayingWithFusion/PwFusion_I2C_Encoder/docs/Programming Instructions/readme.md

 ![](images/img_12.png)

 Open the library manager on the left side of the Arduino IDE.
 Install the needed library for the board (i.e. PwFusion_I2C_Encoder_Arduino_Library for the encoder, etc.)
+If you are experiencing dependency issues, install the PwFusion_Data_Transfer library.

 **Step 6**